akcarsten/Independent_Component_Analysis/README.md

-# Independent Component Analysis (ICA) implementation from scratch
+# Independent Component Analysis (ICA) implementation from scratch in Python

 This is the Python Jupyter Notebook for the Medium article about implementing the fast Independent Component Analysis (ICA) algorithm.